tardate/LittleArduinoProjects/README.md

-# 228 Little Electronics and Arduino Projects
+# 229 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [TransistorCurveTracer](./Electronics101/TransistorCurveTracer) - simple NPN transistor curve tracer using a Stairstep generator circuit
+> Latest addition:sparkles: [Dice](./Electronics101/555Timer/Dice) - a 555/4017-based dice circuit with slow-down and auto power-off

 Just my collection of electronics projects, many involving an Arduino in one way or another.